Separable homology of graphs and the separability complex: Nonhyperbolicity of the separability complex

-\textbf{Case 1: $\mathbf{n>3}$.} By \Cref{lemma: only one ri}, no region of can have boundary label containing both $r_i$ and $r_j$ as subwords if $i\neq j$.
-By \Cref{clm:longest-bdry-arc}, the longest subword of $w(b, k, s, n)$ containing only one of the $r_i$ as a subword is of length less than $M_n(b)=(k+2)(6n+2b+2s)$.
-Subwords of $w(a, k, s, n)$ containing only one $r_i$ as a subword are strictly shorter.
-By \Cref{clm:upper-bound-on-boundary-D}, the longest subword of $w(b, k, s, n)$ containing no $r_i$ subword is of length strictly less than $m_n(b)=12n+4b+4s$.
+\textbf{Case 1: $\mathbf{n>3}$.} By \Cref{lemma: only one ri}, no region of $A$ can have boundary label containing both $r_i$ and $r_j$ as subwords if $i\neq j$.
+By \Cref{clm:longest-bdry-arc}, the longest subword of $w(b, k, s, n)$ containing only one of the $r_i$ as a subword is of length less than $M_n(b, k, s)=(k+2)(6n+2b+2s)$.
+Subwords of $w(a, k, s, n)$ containing only one of the $r_i$ as a subword are strictly shorter.
+By \Cref{clm:upper-bound-on-boundary-D}, the longest subword of $w(b, k, s, n)$ containing no $r_i$ subword is of length strictly less than $m_n(b, s)=12n+4b+4s$.
 Subwords of $w(a, k, s, n)$ containing no $r_i$ subwords are strictly shorter.
-By the argument in \Cref{clm:upper-bound-on-boundary-D}, supposing $A'$ contains two or more boundary arcs with the subword $r_j$ for some particular $j$, the sum of the lengths of these boundary arcs is less than $M_n(b)$.
-Thus the sum of the lengths of boundary arcs of $A'$ containing any $r_i$ as a subword is less than $(2s-1)M_n(b).$ Assuming each region of $A'$ contains a boundary arc with an $r_i$ subword, there are at most $2s-1$ remaining boundary arcs of $A'$ with no $r_i$ as a subword, and these arcs have length less than $m_n(b)$.
-Thus the length of the boundary of $A'$ is at most $(2s-1)M_n(b)+(2s-1)m_n(b).$
+By the argument in \Cref{clm:upper-bound-on-boundary-D}, supposing $A$ contains two or more boundary arcs with the subword $r_j$ for some particular $j$, the sum of the lengths of these boundary arcs is less than $M_n(b, k, s)$.
+Since each region can have only one of the $r_i$ as a subword of its boundary label, the sum of the lengths of boundary arcs of $A$ containing any $r_i$ as a subword is less than $(2s-1)M_n(b, k, s).$ Assuming each region of $A$ contains a boundary arc with an $r_i$ subword, there are at most $2s-1$ remaining boundary arcs of $A$ with no $r_i$ as a subword, and these arcs have length less than $m_n(b, s)$ by the first part of \Cref{clm:upper-bound-on-boundary-D}.
+If some region has no boundary arc containing an $r_i$ subword, all of its boundary arcs have length less than $m_n(b, s)<M_n(b, k, s)$.
+Thus we get a higher upper bound on the total length of boundary arcs of $A$ when we assume each region contains a boundary arc with a subword $r_i$ for some $i$.
+Thus the sum of the lengths of the boundary arcs of $A$ is at most $(2s-1)M_n(b, k, s)+(2s-1)m_n(b, s).$ Let $O_n(a, s)$ be the length of the longest subword shared by $w(a, k, s, n)$ and $w(b, k, s, n)$.
+Since there are at most $2s-1$ overlapping components of $A$, the length of the boundary of $A$ is less than $(2s-1)M_n(b, k, s)+(2s-1)m_n(b, s) + (2s-1)O_n(a, s).$